If you’re starting out on your budgeting journey: be prepared. There’s a big debate underway: the advantages and/or disadvantages of cash.

 “There’s the possibility of physically losing that cash,” says Donovan.
 “If I lose my credit card, there’s an issue, but I’m not weeping because I lost $1,000.”

 Losing any form of money is a hassle, but with a card, you can hopefully cancel it before it’s used.
-With cash, you’re entirely out of luck—there’s no way to get it back if you lose it.
+With a Qube Money debit card, the Default Zero Balance keeps you safe at all times, but with cash, you’re entirely out of luck—there’s no way to get it back if you lose it.
 You can leave your name and number in your wallet as a safety measure.
 But there’s still no guarantee that it’ll be found and returned by a good samaritan.

 Even outside of the possibility of theft, there are still protections that you forego by using cash.